Bhaskargad: History

-How to reach
+Location

 There are two routes to reach the base village of Dahalepada.
 One route is from Khodala and the other from Igatpuri.
-The nearest town is Igatpuri which is 48 km from Nashik and 121 km from Mumbai.
-The base village of the fort is Dahalepada which is 48 km from Igatpuri.
+The nearest town is Igatpuri, which is 48 km from Nashik and 121 km from Mumbai.
 There are hotels at both Igatpuri and Ghoti.

-The trekking path starts from the hillock south of the Dahlepada.
+The trekking path starts from the hillock south of Dahalepada.
 The route is very safe and wide.
 The trekking route passes through the scrub forest until it reaches an open ridge that is connected to the fort.
 It takes about an hour to reach the scarp of the hill on which the fort is situated.
-The route then take a long traverse behind the hillock.
+The route then takes a long traverse behind the hillock.
 There are many overhangs on the scarp.
-The traverse is very safe and passes through Karvi shrubs till it reaches the rock-cut steps.
+The traverse is very safe and passes through Karvi shrubs until it reaches the rock-cut steps.

 The climb on the steps is very easy.
-The parent rock is cut in helical shape and the steps are carved out of it.
+The parent rock is cut in a helical shape, and the steps are carved out of it.
 Half of the path is now covered with boulders and stones.
 It takes about 15 minutes to reach the top of the fort.

-The night stay on the fort cannot be made since there is no water and no accommodation facility.
-It is advised to carry enough water for this trek since there is no water on the route and on the fort.
+Night stay on the fort is not possible since there is no water and no accommodation facility.
+It is advised to carry enough water for this trek since there is no water on the route or on the fort.

-Places to see
+Architectural Features

 There is one main gate on the main entrance path of the fort.
-The main entrance gate and the rock-cut steps are carved in the same rock.
-There is a rock-cut water cistern on the fort.
-There is a rough idol of Veer Maruti on the fort.
-It takes about half an hour to visit all places on the fort.
+The main entrance gate and the rock-hewn steps are carved from the same rock.
+There is a rock-hewn water cistern on the fort.
+There is a crude idol of Veer Maruti on the fort.
+It takes about thirty minutes to visit all places on the fort.